AMWA-TV/is-14/docs/API requests.md

 }
 ```

-If the `recurse` value is `true` then the device MUST target the properties of the target role path and all nested role paths in its attempt to use the provided `dataSet`.
+In their attempt to use the provided `dataSet`, devices MUST target the properties of the target role path and all nested role paths when the body of the request contains the `recurse` value set to `true`.

-A successful response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
-If the request encountered an error then the response result returned MUST be of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.
+Devices MUST return a response of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
+If the request encountered an error then devices MUST return a response of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.

-An API call to validate bulk properties MUST NOT result in any changes to the device model.
+Devices MUST NOT make any changes to the device model when validating bulk properties.

-This is equivalent to invoking the `ValidateSetPropertiesByPath` method inside the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).
+Note that this is equivalent to invoking the `ValidateSetPropertiesByPath` method inside the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).

-This provides a validation mechanism for a client to use before attempting to perform a restore by applying [bulk properties](#setting-bulk-properties-for-a-role-path).
+Clients MAY use this validation mechanism before attempting to perform a restore by applying [bulk properties](#setting-bulk-properties-for-a-role-path).